w3c/wai-people-use-web/_people-use-web/tools-techniques.md

-    These include screen readers that read aloud web pages for people who cannot read the text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse. @@@ Add in mobile considerations of what assistive technogies are present as well. @@@
+    These include screen readers that read aloud web pages for people who cannot read the text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse. @@@ Add in mobile considerations of what assistive technogies are present as well.
+Maybe add another bullet for personalization. @@@
 -   **Adaptive Strategies**{:#as} – techniques that people with
     disabilities use to improve interaction with the Web, such as increasing text size, reducing mouse speed, and turning on captions.